TeamWizardry/LibrarianLib/README.md

 ### Running LibrarianLib
 To set up the run configuration for LibrarianLib, run the `genIntellijRuns` or `genEclipseRuns` for the `runtime` subproject.

+### Enabling debug logging
+To enable debug logging for modules add their comma-separated names to the `librarianlib.debug.modules` system property.
+For example, to enable debug logging for the bootstrapper and the foundation module, you would add `-Dlibrarianlib.debug.modules=bootstrap,foundation` to the VM options.